hyoo-ru/mam_mol/portioner/readme.md

 ## Properties

-Property `portioner` is a currently displayed portion in percent.
-Can be from 0 till 1 and it would be meant portion of filling `$mol_portioner` indicator.
+Property `portion` is a value would be displayed on to an indicator of `$mol_portion` component.
+`portion` value can be from 0 till 1.